Fair Vertex Problems Parameterized by Cluster Vertex Deletion: Main Tools and Model-checking Machinery

 Before we prove \cref{lem:shape_equivalence_one} in \cref{sec:mc:mainProofs} we need to introduce model-checking tools and notation.
+In the remainder of this section, we introduce known logical tools useful for proving Lemma~\ref{lem:shape_equivalence_one}, which is crucial for the \FPT algorithm in \Cref{sec:FPT}. }

-We will consider labeled graphs as discussed in \cref{sec:logic}, which are more convenient for proving some properties of the formula on a graph.
+\toappendix{ We will consider labelled graphs, which are more convenient for proving some properties of the formula on a graph.
 Recall that a label is simply a subset of vertices.

-\begin{definition} For a labeled graph $G$ we say that vertices $u$ and $v$ have the same label type if they have the same labels and neighborhood type. \end{definition}
+\begin{definition} For a labelled graph $G$, we say that vertices $u$ and $v$ have the same labelled type if they have the same labels and they have the same closed neighborhoods, i.e., $N[u]=N[v]$. \end{definition}

-We will follow the approach of an irrelevant vertex and an irrelevant clique as it was done in \cite{KMT19} and \cite{Lampis12}.
+We will follow the approach of irrelevant vertices and irrelevant cliques, as it was done in \cite{KMT19} and \cite{Lampis12}.

-\begin{definition} For a given labeled graph $G$, a set $X \subseteq V(G)$, and a formula $\phi(\aleph)$, we define sentence $\phi_X$ in the following way.
-We introduce a new label $l_X$ and assign $l_X$ to all nodes in $X$, thus obtaining labeled graph $G_X$.
-We create sentence $\phi_X$ from $\phi(\aleph)$ by replacing every occurrence of $X$ with $l_X$. \end{definition} We observe that $\phi_X$ is a valid expression since $l_X$ represents a set of nodes as $X$ does.
+\begin{definition} For a given labelled graph $G$, a set $X \subseteq V(G)$, and a formula $\phi(\aleph)$, we define a sentence $\phi_X$ in the following way.
+We introduce a new label $\ell_X$ and assign $\ell_X$ to all vertices in $X$, thus obtaining the labelled graph $G_X$.
+We create the sentence $\phi_X$ from $\phi(\aleph)$ by replacing every occurrence of $\aleph$ with $\ell_X$. \end{definition} We observe that $\phi_X$ is a valid expression, since $\ell_X$ represents a set of vertices, as $X$ does.